For this church:

 Nottingham South Deanery

 At first there was one bell, then five more were added in 1856 and finally another two were donated by Albert and Frederick Ball in 1902.
 The bells were re-tuned in 1999, two replaced and a new steel bell frame installed.
 The choir and organ, formerly in the gallery, were moved to the north side of the chancel in 1870.
-A new west balcony was added and the chancel was reordered in 1892.

 The interior has tall quatrefoil piers and all with lancet windows.
 In the east window is unusual and attractive floral glass in memory of the church’s founder Francis Wright, who imported rare trees for the churchyard.
 There are several other stained glass windows including a Boer War Memorial by Heaton, Butler and Bayne.